The Phelan Lab

 Premise: In microbiome research, we are quickly learning which microbes are present in a community, but have little knowledge about how they interact with each other and their environment.
 Part of the challenge of studying the chemistry of microbiome communities is that the metabolites produced are at low concentration.
 Therefore, in vitro model systems are an enticing option for studying complex chemistry due to their higher throughput, flexibility, scalability, and ability to simplify the system for high resolution molecular analyses.

-Ongoing work: We're developing two culturomics systems.
+Ongoing work: We're developing three culturomics systems.
 One system recapitulates the chronic lung infections affecting people with cystic fibrosis.
 This system is used to investigate how microbes interact in mock and ex vivo microbiome communities.
-The second system uses a soil-based medium to induce secondary metabolite production by Actinobacteria.
+The second system models the chemical interactions of the gut microbiota.
+This system is used to investigate microbiome-driven metabolism of exogenous metabolites and siderophore-mediated microbial interactions.
+The third system uses a soil-based medium to induce secondary metabolite production by Actinobacteria.
 This system is used to investigate soil microbiomes and their response to environmental contaminants.

 POLYPHARMACY AND MICROBIAL VIRULENCE